 The purpose of the SPRFMO OP is to facilitate the collection of verified scientific data and additional information related to fishing activities in the Convention Area and its impacts on the ecosystem, and also to support the functions of the Commission and its subsidiary bodies, including the CTC.

 The SPRFMO OP shall apply to all fishing vessels flying the flag of a Member or Cooperating non-Contracting Party (CNCP) fishing for fisheries resources in the Convention Area for which a minimum level of observer coverage applies in the relevant CMMs in force.

+3bis.
+Notwithstanding paragraph 3 above, for artisanal fishing vessels less than 15 meters from coastal developing States fishing for jumbo flying squid, where extraordinary accommodation and safety concerns may exist that precludes deployment of an onboard observer in accordance with the SPRFMO Observer Program, a coastal developing State may employ an alternative scientific monitoring approach that will collect data equivalent to that specified in this Observer Programme and in CMM 18-2020, in a manner that ensures comparable coverage.
+In any such cases, the Member or CNCP wishing to avail itself of an alternative approach must present the details of the approach to the Scientific Committee for evaluation.
+The Scientific Committee will advise the Commission on the suitability of the alternative approach for carrying out the data collection obligations set forth in this Observer Programme and in CMM 18-2020.
+Alternative approaches implemented pursuant to this provision shall be subject to the approval of the Commission at the annual meeting prior to implementation.
+Once the alternative approach has been approved, the coastal developing State will notify the Commission prior to the start of their fishing operations.
+This derogation does not extend to any other obligations contained in this or other CMMs in force.
+This exception will be revised by the Commission in 2026.
+Unless otherwise decided by the Commission, this derogation will expire on 1 January 2026.

 Members and CNCPs are encouraged to undertake their best efforts to have observers on board their fishing vessels flying their flags and fishing for fisheries resources in the Convention Area for which there is no fishery-specific CMM in force.
 The Scientific Committee shall provide advice to the 8th meeting of the Commission in 2020 on the appropriate levels of observer coverage for these fisheries.